prashiddhath/Bank-Program/README.md

 The user can close a client's bank account.
 After closing a bank account, the account can no longer carry out transaction.

-Features that will be added soon:
+### To be Added

 1) Search for client using full name
 2) Deduct Service Charge each month
 3) Enter decimal point numbers in inputs